jmknoble/python-venv/README.md

 ## Installing Requirements

-**python-env** understands several different opinionated ways of specifying what to install into a virtual environment ("requirement schemes"):
+**python-venv** understands several different opinionated ways of specifying what to install into a virtual environment ("requirement schemes"):

 - **Plain** -- using a `requirements.txt` file.